SensorServicePlatform/APIs/README.md

           ... <br/>
           {"timestamp":1368568896000,"sensor_type":"temp","value":518,"device_id":"10170102"}]

-6. **GET LATEST SENSOR READINGS AT A TIME POINT FOR A TYPE OF SENSOR IN ALL REGISTERED DEVICES**
+6. **GET CURRENT SENSOR READINGS AT A TIME POINT FOR A TYPE OF SENSOR IN ALL REGISTERED DEVICES**
     - **Purpose**: Query all sensor readings at a time point (within 60 seconds), of a specific sensor type contained in all registered devices.
     - **Method**: GET
     - **URL**: http://einstein.sv.cmu.edu/last_readings_from_all_devices/<"timestamp">/<"sensor_type">/<"result_format">